• HOME

 Now let's talk about the floor tile.
 For the floor, we went with a marble style rectangle tile.
 We already had some of this tile on hand.
 This tile was also purchased at Home Depot.

 For this tile, we staggered the tiles and did a knife-edge grout line.
-A thin grout line is much easier to take care of and give a more streamlined vibe.
+A thin grout line is much easier to take care of and gives a more streamlined vibe.

-For the grout, we decided on a white which gives the flooring a crisper clean feel.
+For the grout, we decided on white which gives the flooring a crisper clean feel.

 Bathroom Vanity

-When you get to this stage in a project you start to feel excited.
-This allen and roth Presnell 61″ two-sink vanity came from Lowes.
-A few features about the vanity that make it a great fit for any bathroom.
+When you get to this stage in a project, you start to feel excited.
+This Allen and Roth Presnell 61″ two-sink vanity came from Lowes.
+A few features of the vanity that make it a great fit for any bathroom.

-First, it has a shelf on the bottom which allows for more storage.
+First, it has a shelf on the bottom, which allows for more storage.
 Second, it comes with drawers which also make for great storage.
+Extra storage space is always a great idea.

 Small farmhouse bathroom ideas